GIS4DEV/GIS4DEV.github.io/_posts/2021-10-21-spatial-accessibility-rpr.md

 1. Cloning a GitHub repository into CyberGISX
 1. Making changes on CyberGISX and pushing them to GitHub
 1. Pushing a CyberGISX project to a new GitHub repository

+**note:** update instructions below with:
+- suggestions from Derrick
+- new security token Information
+- up arrow for previous lines
+- `Ctrl+Insert` and `Shift+Insert` key to paste
+- concept of using two local machines and GitHub, where 2nd local machine is CyberGISX

 ### Cloning a GitHub repository into CyberGISX